jeffreyyoung/metabase_custom/docs/operations-guide/running-metabase-on-docker.md

     docker cp CONTAINER_ID:/metabase.db ./

 The DB contents will be left in a directory named metabase.db.
-Note that some older versions of metabase stored their db in a different default location.
+Note that some older versions of Plena Data stored their db in a different default location.

     docker cp CONTAINER_ID:/metabase.db.mv.db metabase.db.mv.db